Board of Directors

 Reid Livingston joined KAFB in the summer of 2016 and serves as the Coordinator of the No Kid Hungry KY campaign.
 He has over 20 years of experience in Kentucky nonprofits working to improve children’s health and increase the capacity of farmers to develop value-added opportunities.
 Despite graduating from Duke University, he is an ardent UK Wildcats basketball fan.
 Reid resides in Berea and enjoys camping and long walks with his wife and two children.

 Sarah Vaughn joined KAFB in 2015 and serves as Program Assistant.
 She is a 2014 graduate of Berea College, where she majored in Child and Family Studies and minored in Agriculture and Natural Resources.
 Originally from Lancaster, Kentucky, Sarah currently resides in Berea.
-She loves cooking, making crafts, and spending time outdoors with her dog, Callie Sue.
+In her spare time, you can find her working on her latest DIY project or outside with her two dogs, Milo and Otis.

 Kailyn Eggett joined KAFB as our AmeriCorps VISTA member in August of 2016.
 She graduated from Eastern Kentucky University in May of 2016 with a Bachelors of Arts in Sociology and a minor in Anthropology.
 Kailyn currently resides in Richmond and enjoys cooking, hiking, dancing, and spending time with her family.